ziirish/burp-ui/docs/gunicorn.rst

 - debug: Whether to run `Burp-UI`_ in debug mode or not to get some extra logging
 - logfile: Path to a logfile in order to log `Burp-UI`_ internal messages

+.. warning:: You need **MUST** set the *appsecret* option in your configuration
+             file when using gunicorn.
+             The default *magic* value 'random' cannot be used.
+If you don't change the settings the default value will be 'none' and your cookies won't be secured.

 Daemon
 ------